Our second report is released! Now, you can use Evidently to explore the changes in your target function and model predictions.

-Based on what you predict, you can choose between two report types:
+Based on what you predict, you can apply the report to:

-- NumTargetDrift works for any problem statement where you predict a numerical target.
+- Numerical targets.
 It can be a regression, a probabilistic classification or a ranking task.

-- CatTargetDrift applies to cases where your target is categorical.
+- Categorical targets.
 For example, a binary or a multi-class classification.

-Select the report type, and all plots and insights will be served!
+Simply call the Target Drift preset for your data, and all plots and insights will be served!

 Numerical target drift

 For Numerical Target Drift, your report will first show the comparison of target distributions:

 If no drift is detected, most likely you are good to go.
 Nothing major is going on.